cyberark/secrets-provider-for-k8s/PUSH_TO_FILE.md

 ```

-## Example Manifest with Annotations
+## Example Manifest for Push to File with YAML output

-Below is an example of using annotations in a Kubernetes manifest
+Below is an example of using annotations in a Kubernetes manifest:

 ```